Baraah-Rn/Calculater-React/README.md

-I tried to  build an calculator without using any library to handle the operation The app is responsive to all screen size. have fun to try it :)
+I tried to  build an calculator without using any library to handle the operation The app is responsive to all screen size. have fun to try it in : https://chic-semolina-0c7c70.netlify.app/

 ## Available Scripts